harshuu2002/Ads-Click-through-rate-prediction/README.md

 # Model Development:
 <br>
 <br>
-Algorithm Selection: Tested multiple algorithms including Logistic Regression, Random Forest, and Gradient Boosting Machines (GBM).
+Algorithm Selection: Tested multiple algorithms including Logistic Regression, Random Forest, XG Boost, Decicion Tree, Naive Bayes, K-nearest neighbour.
 <br>
 Performance Metrics: Achieved an AUC-ROC score of 0.85, with a precision of 0.80 and recall of 0.78 on the test set.
 <br>